akarcode/3DLUTCtoNUKE/README.md

 #### Changelog

 1.0.2
+- added drag and drop functionality to the curves textbox
 - minor code adjustments
 - shifting things around a bit
 - fixed always on top at launch